 Are Peloton Calories Accurate?
-(The truth!)
+(The truth)

-As a whole, the peloton bike uses the build-in output meter to measure the watts, and based on that it calculates the number of calories burned.
+I’ve used Peloton for a while and I’ve noticed a big discrepancy between calories burned on the Peloton app vs on my heart rate monitor.
+The peloton bike uses the built-in output meter to measure the watts, and based on that it calculates the number of calories burned.
 However, this formula isn’t accurate because it doesn’t take into consideration resting metabolic rate and lean body mass.

 How Does Peloton Bike Calculate Calories?